 1. When can I get a new meter?

 In the course of 2015, Lyse will begin the extensive process of installing new meters, one area at a time, and the process will continue until the end of 2018.
 If you are building a new house or installing a new fuse box, you will get a new meter even if the roll-out process has not yet reached your area.

 2. How long will the fitters be at my house?

-It will usually take between 30 and 60 minutes to remove the old meter and install the new meter and communication device (gateway).
+It will usually take 30 minutes to remove the old meter and install the new meter.
 The power will be disconnected during this period for the fitters’ safety.
 We nonetheless ask that you set aside a little more time in case the fitters are delayed or something takes longer than expected.

 5. What if I do not want a new meter?

 The Norwegian Water Resources and Energy Directorate (NVE) has ordered all Norwegian network companies to install new automatic meters for all their network customers.
 This means that Lyse must install a new meter in your house by 1 January 2019.